-Studios should be bright and well-lit by both natural and artificial light.
+Studios should be bright and well-lit with natural and artificial light.
 Recommended temperatures should be maintained at approximately 21°C with a minimum of 20°C and maximum 26°C. Relative humidity will also influence the effects of high temperature.
 Between six to ten changes of air per hour are needed when spaces are used intensively.

-The recommended a minimum space of 6 square metres per student with an ideal of 9 square metres 1 .
+A minimum space of 6 square metres per student with an ideal of 9 square metres 1 .
 This will vary depending on the type of dance.
-For example, about 4 square metres would be adequate for salsa.
+For example, about 4 square metres would be enough for salsa.
 The space should be free from clutter, power cords etc., have sufficient height clearance from overhead fans or beams and be big enough to allow for free and safe movement.

 Mirrors should be safety-backed and raised 15 cm from the floor—if they are mounted on walls, they should be installed flush with the walls (portable mirrors should be about 180 cm x 240 cm, and on castors); corner mirrors let you analyse movement from two directions.

 Free standing barres should be firmly secured and barres mounted on walls should be between 15 cm – 20 cm out from the wall.
 Recommended thickness is about 4–5 cm—it should feel comfortable to hold.
 Ready made barres range from 82 cm to 110 cm high.
 To determine the perfect height for your personal ballet barre, have someone measure the distance from your elbow to the floor when you are standing upright, with your arms to the side bent at a 90 degree angle to your upper arm.

 - The stage area must be large enough for the type of movement and the number of performers.

-- The stage should be flat and even with a resilient (at least) or sprung (preferable) floor covered with a good quality dance vinyl (Tarkett).
+- The stage should be flat and even with a resilient (at least) or sprung (preferable) floor covered with a good quality dance vinyl.